-Joseline Hernandez Heads Back To The Club To Earn A $10K Payday Just Weeks After Bonnie Bella’s Birth [PHOTOS]
+Joseline Hernandez Heads Back To The Club To Earn A $10K Payday Just Weeks After Bonnie Bella’s Birth [Photos]

 The feisty LHHATL star must be feeling pretty good for someone who just gave birth a few weeks back.
 The Museum Bar appearance was all part of BlackPrideATL and Joseline made sure not to miss out.
 She even knocked her usual appearance fee of $15,000 down to just $10,000 for the evening.
 It seems like a steal considering that everyone wants to see the Puerto Rican princess now that she’s finally given birth.

 Joseline Hernandez definitely didn’t disappoint with her first post-baby pictures.
-Just three days after giving birth to Bonnie Bella, the LHHATl star posted a picture of herself on Instagram with possibly the flattest antepartum belly ever.
+Just three days after giving birth to Bonnie Bella, the LHHATL star posted a picture of herself on Instagram with possibly the flattest antepartum belly ever.
 She seriously didn’t look like she had ever given birth at all, let alone just three days prior.

 A photo posted by Management:JoselineHernandez (@joseline) on

-She has also been locked in a contentious battle with her former fake husband, fiance and Love & Hip Hop Atlanta co-star Stevie J. Up to the day she went into labor, the two were battling, with Stevie blasting Joseline, claiming that she was using drugs while pregnant and demanding that Bonnie Bella be drug tested as soon as she was born.
+She has also been locked in a contentious battle with her former fake husband, fiance, and Love & Hip Hop Atlanta co-star Stevie J. Up to the day she went into labor, the two were battling, with Stevie blasting Joseline, claiming that she was using drugs while pregnant and demanding that Bonnie Bella be drug tested as soon as she was born.

 Once their adorable daughter was born, it seemed that Stevie J and Joseline calmed down with the constant threats and made peace for the sake of their baby.
 While we still haven’t seen an official picture of Bonnie Bella’s face, Stevie J and Joseline are constantly teasing fans with other pictures of the baby girl.
-So far we’ve seen her from every angle but her face including several pictures of her from the back and her tiny baby hands.
+So far we’ve seen her from every angle but her face, including several pictures of her from the back and her tiny baby hands.
 Stevie even posted a selfie with Bonnie Bella in the background “doing a dab” that just happened to cover her baby face while she slept.

 A photo posted by Management:JoselineHernandez (@joseline) on

-If history is any indication, the peace treaty between Stevie J and Joseline Hernandez won’t last forever so it’s good to see that Joseline is happily back at work so soon.
+If history is any indication, the peace treaty between Stevie J and Joseline Hernandez won’t last forever, so it’s good to see that Joseline is happily back at work so soon.
 She’s looking great considering how recently she gave birth and looks like she bounced right back into her old role with ease.

 [Featured Image by Marcus Ingram/Getty Images]